Skip to Content

 I know what you’re thinking.
 People have phones and phones have clocks and alarms.
 That’s true.
 But for whatever reason, every single time we have guests sleep over, they leave their phones plugged into an outlet in the kitchen when they go to bed.

-Maybe it’s because we have an alarm clock in the guest bedroom.
+Maybe it’s because we have an alarm clock on a bedside table in the guest bedroom.

 When we’re having company sleep over, we always have the bed made with four pillows, fresh sheets, and a comforter.
 But, I know some people get cold and want extra blankets.
-So, I keep extra blankets in the second shelf of the dresser in the guest room.
+So, I keep extra blankets in one of the dresser drawers in the guest room.
 When our guests arrive, I let them know extra blankets are in there if they need them.

-Speaking of that dresser, we leave the top drawer open so our guests have somewhere to unpack.
+Speaking of that dresser, we leave a dresser drawer empty so our guests have somewhere to unpack.
 We want them to come here and feel comfortable and at home.
 We don’t want them to feel like they have to live out of their suitcase the whole time.

 In the guest bathroom

-While you’re washing sheets for your guests, be sure to throw in towels as well so you can put fresh towels in the guest bathroom.
+While you’re washing sheets for your guests, be sure to throw in towels as well so you can put clean towels in the guest bathroom.

-We make sure to fold fresh washcloths over the fresh towels too so our guests don’t have to hunt for them.
-Because we do have a big basket of them in our guest bathroom’s cabinets, but it’s just so much easier if they’re already out.
+I make sure to fold fresh wash cloths over the bath towels too so our guests don’t have to hunt for them.
+We do have a big basket of wash cloths in our guest bathroom’s cabinets, but it’s just so much easier for guests if they’re already out.

-As a couponer, we always have a ton of shower necessities.
+As a couponer, we always have a ton of shower necessities in our stockpiles.
 I have so much extra body wash, shampoo, and conditioner.
-So, to make our guests’ lives easier, I always have the guest shower stocked with everything our guests need to shower.
+So, to make our guests’ lives easier, I always have the guest shower stocked with shower supplies.

-I leave a razor in there too, just in case our guests realize they forgot one.
-Honestly, I’m not sure how many of our guests have actually used that razor, but I like to leave it there just in case.
+I put a disposable razor in there too, just in case our guests realize they forgot one.
+Honestly, I’m not sure how many of our guests have actually used that razor, but I like to have one there just in case.

-If you don’t have extra full-sized products to just leave in the guest shower, you can pack a cute glass jar with sample-sized items from hotel rooms.
+If you don’t have extra full-sized products to just leave in the guest shower, you can pack a small basket of toiletries with free samples you got in the mail or items you took from a hotel room.
 They’ll work in a pinch.

-If you want to be really great, you can also leave small containers filled with cotton balls, cotton swabs, and toothpaste in your guest bathroom.
-Your guests may have packed these, but they’re nice to offer … just in case.
+If you want to be really great, you can also leave small containers filled with cotton balls, cotton swabs, extra toothbrushes and toothpaste in your guest bathroom.
+Your guests may have packed these, but they’re nice to offer.

-We were staying a weekend at a friends’ once … and she ran out early in the morning because she had run out of toilet paper.
+We were staying a weekend at someone’s house once … and she ran out early in the morning because she had run out of toilet paper.
 What a pain, right?
-Ever since then, I always make sure to have toilet paper stocked up.
-And I put an extra roll in our guest bathroom, just in case.
+Ever since then, I always make sure to have extra toilet paper stocked up.
+And I put extra rolls in our guest bathroom where our guests can see it so they don’t have to ask us if they run out.

-Paper towels are so important if you are hosting guests with little kids.
+Paper towels are so important to have accessible if you’re hosting guests with little kids.
 There’s a very good chance there will be a spill (or two or three) and you just want to be able to grab a roll of paper towels to clean up.
+So keep a roll on the counter in the bathroom, or whatever easily accessible location makes the most sense in your home, so your guests know where they are in case they need some.

 We have a magazine rack in our guest bathroom.
 And it’s constantly filled with new magazines (that we get for free all the time from the free subscriptions I post on here).
 That way, if (heaven forbid) our guests are in the bathroom without their phones, they have some reading material.